280 Broadway: Critical reception

 When 280 Broadway opened, it received broad praise.
 A New York Evening Post article from 1849 described the building as "the looming front of a marble palace, five stories high, decorated in the most beautiful style of art".
 Just before the store opened, former New York City mayor Philip Hone wrote: "There is nothing in Paris or London to compare with this dry goods palace".
 His only concern was that the plate-glass windows were a "useless piece of extravagance" that were prone to breaking.
 British writer Lady Emmeline Stuart-Wortley said in 1849 that the store was "one of the finest structures I ever saw".
 Following the first expansion, an observer wrote for Harper's Magazine in 1854 that the building "rises out of the green foliage of [City Hall] Park, a white marble cliff, sharply drawn against the sky".
 British novelist Anthony Trollope said in 1861: "I wish we had nothing approaching to it.
 For I confess to a liking for the old-fashioned private shops."

 According to Stewart's historian Harry Resseguie, some observers criticized the 1850s expansions for "lacking architectural beauty".
 Art critic Clarence Cook wrote that, while the specific architectural details could be subject to debate, "as a whole, it is an imposing structure, and an ornament to the city".
-Cook's objections largely centered around the building's ornamentation, which he felt was too flat; he believed that these details over-emphasized the building's height.
+Cook's objections largely centered around the building's ornamentation, which he felt was too flat; he believed that these details overemphasized the building's height.
 After the building's final expansion in 1884, Resseguie wrote that the renovations had "wrecked [the store's] distinctive interior and obscured the beautiful facade of the original building".